-Over recent years, participation by Indigenous students in higher education at Swinburne has increased, but slowly (Tables 4 & 5).
+Indigenous student participation in higher education at Swinburne has steadily, albeit slowly, increased in recent years.
+In 2012, however, the number of enrolments almost doubled from the previous year (Tables 3 & 4).
 Traditionally, most enrolments have been in Management & Commerce, but recent years have seen enrolments more evenly spread across the Creative Arts, Engineering, Management & Commerce and Society & Culture broad fields of education.
+Nonetheless, an important challenge for Swinburne is to attract more Indigenous students into courses in science and technology.
+These are primary areas of strength at Swinburne, but historically they have had low Indigenous participation rates.